easanchez23/Frequent-Items/README.md

 For sampling.py

-python3 Sampling.py sampleSize DatasetSize failureProbability threshold "file/path"
+python3 Sampling.py sampleSize DatasetSize failureProbability threshold "filepath"

 Output should appear as follows (for Sampling.py):